 On 1 January 2013, the rules on the deduction of interest on the home acquisition debt (mortgage interest deduction) were changed.
-For any new loans, you may only deduct interest if you repay the loan in monthly instalments.
+For any new loans, you may only deduct the interest if you repay the loan in monthly installments.
 If you already had a home acquisition debt before 1 January 2013, you may continue deducting the interest on this debt and you are not obliged to repay.

 When are you obliged to repay?